BunmiFash/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script lists all files and directories separated by commas
+This script creates a magic file